SiddharthGuptaPyDev/ModelNest/README.md

 ## Features

 - **Seamless Ollama List**: See your models' list seamlessly on the terminal.
-- **Easy Edit**: You can easily edit the ollama environment by removing, installing and knowing details of a model of Ollama.
+- **Easy Edit**: You can easily edit the ollama environment by removing, installing, and knowing the details of a model of Ollama.
-- **Developers' help**: Helps developers to get heavy deatials of a model for building their AI apps perfectly.
+- **Developers' help**: Helps developers to get heavy details of a model for building their AI apps perfectly.
 - **Comprehensive Model Analysis**: Gain in-depth insights into the architecture, parameters, and quantization of your Ollama models.
 - **Interactive Visualizations**: Explore your models through stunning visualizations that bring the data to life.
 - **Customizable Reports**: Generate detailed reports tailored to your specific needs, allowing you to share your findings with ease.